Updated: Feb 10

 Lots of people ask me: is the 10,000 steps target enough or too much?
 This goal was created by a pedometer company in Japan in the 1960s and was adopted by walking clubs.
 There was no medical research around this number but it was subsequently found to be a good indicator that you are getting near your daily amount of physical activity and reducing your health risks.

 However, it’s not just about the overall number but how brisk/active the steps are, taking you into the golden band of moderate-to-vigorous activity.
-10,000 steps can be too challenging for elderly people or those who are starting from a very sedentary lifestyle or people with chronic diseases.
+10,000 steps can be too challenging for elderly people or those who are starting from a very sedentary lifestyle or people with a chronic disease.

 Experts also consider 10,000 steps per day to be too few for children who need 60 minutes of moderate-to-vigorous physical activity per day, twice what is needed by adults.